blossom-babs/blossom/src/pages/posts/sample-blog.md

 ---
-title: 'My First Blog Post'
+title: 'The Astro Sample Blog'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'